maxiuw/ubuntu_ssd_boot/README.md

 ## 1. Create first bootable disk follow [this post](https://campus-rover.gitbook.io/lab-notebook/infrastructure/ssd-instructions).
 Quite useful command throughout the whole process (in case you don't know) `lsblk` listing all connected devices and their partitions.
 Pay attantion which ones you are using so you don't reset you main system by the accident :)
+Important note: for the future reference do not seperate /home and /, that creates weird problems.
+Instead create a large enough / partition and proceed with that.

 After that you may need to run boot-repair on the ubuntu that you have on you local machine.